 The Basic Plan

-Penn automatically makes age-based contributions to the Basic Plan after one Year of Service.
+Penn automatically makes age-based contributions to the Basic Plan.
 If you’re eligible for this plan, you don’t have to do anything to receive these contributions.

 |Your age on January 1||Contribution to the Basic Plan|